ZhongLIFR/ARMET/README.md

 # ARMET

-This repository contains the code for the manuscript "Cross-Domain Graph Level Anomaly Detection", which has been submitted to ICDE 2024.
+This repository contains the code for the manuscript "Cross-Domain Graph Level Anomaly Detection", which has been submitted to TKDE.

 Readers can follow these steps to use our code: